 That’s why we’ve compiled this comprehensive guide to all aspects of winter roofing maintenance and inspection.
 Read on to learn how to weatherize your roof and inspect for potential damages, as well as tips on hiring a professional contractor if necessary.
 Let’s get started!

-The best way to prevent winter damage to your roof is to have regular maintenance and inspections done.
+The best way to prevent winter damage is to have regular maintenance and inspections done.
 You can also protect your roof from the elements by ensuring your gutters are connected correctly, and that your downspouts are not blocked.

 Effects of Winter on Roofs